mongodb/docs/source/reference/meta-query-operators.rst

 .. operator:: $hint

    Use the :operator:`$hint` operator to force the query optimizer to use a specific index to fulfill the query.
-Consider the following
+Use :operator:`$hint` for testing query performance and indexing strategies.
+Consider the following form:
-   form:

    .. code-block:: javascript